petermarshallio/blog-pmio/clgxhepfs000309mo6d87f1ag.md

 This is what gives community members a topic to obsess about.
 In our case, it's the "core" of an Open Core Community Company – [Apache Druid](https://druid.apache.org).

 It's the core that enables people to solve a problem in their work or at home.
-It's the spatula you ever knew you needed.
+It's the spatula you never knew you needed.
 It's the manifestation of hope.

 This is what developers want to spend hours sitting in libraries reading about.
 The art of the code and how it's been put together.
 The people who built it.
 The use of MMORPG character names for classes (sorry – an inside joke).
 It's the possibility that this thing could be connected to a beautiful web of possibility, stretching from Apache Datasketches to IoT and back again via graph theory.

-DevRel is there to be voice of the repository: come to us, and we can uncover you what it is, how it fits, how it works...
+DevRel is there to be the voice of the repository: come to us, and we can uncover what it is, how it fits, how it works...

 ...and how it could change your life!

 ### Autonomy.

-Autonomizing activities in Developer Relations get past all that rhetorical fluffy nonsense and makes stuff actionable.
+Autonomizing activities in Developer Relations get past all that rhetorical fluffy nonsense and makes it applicable and actionable.

-Remembering that developers are more than capable of using personal experimentation and research to apply core capabilities, DevRel tops this up.
-It provides the community with reliable and well-known authors who provide practical content that works, building a tome of knowledge for the Cool Kids to read.
+Remembering that developers are more than capable of using personal experimentation and research to apply core capabilities, DevRel provides the community with reliable and well-known authors who provide practical content that works, building a tome of knowledge for the Cool Kids to read.

-Informal and formal training focuses their inquisitive energy so that they can go and solve a problem quickly and confidently.
+Informal and formal training focuses curiosity on the practical.
 DevRel is a [Remmington Fuzzaway](https://www.youtube.com/watch?v=8dCjOdoZibk) that gives developers tools and content that addresses the mundane and allows developers to focus on their passion: intricate problem-solving.

 Hands-on labs, tutorials, and certification programs - anything that brings knowledge and experience.
-This content encourages experimentation, engineering, writing, reference designs, data architectures, outline experiments, libraries of architectural artefacts (such as diagrams, tables, and matrices) – anything that allows our hero to open the box on the functions and services of the core and use it themselves.
-On their own, in the dark, where it's nice and quiet.
+Tips and tricks, cookbooks, implementation patterns, data architectures, outline experiments, diagrams, tables, matrices – anything that allows our hero to understand the functional behaviour and make sure of the services offered by the core on their own, in the dark, where it's nice and quiet.

-DevRel turns developers into expert practitioners - people who are ready for any battle.
+The DevRel aspiration is to turn first-time developers into expert practitioners - people who are ready for any battle.
 When they move from one problem space to another, from one org to another, from one project to another, they will take that knowledge with them.
 They will connect the dots and make it happen.

 Cool kids work hard; their brains will not let them rest.
 When they've reached the summit, DevRel celebrates their success.
 They might even get a cool bit of swag!
 This isn't because brand matters.